1. Purpose of the User Guide

 Icons and colors in the MCP Management Portal follow the standard in the table:

-Icon and color Function
+| Icon and color | Function |

-Input field with validation not OK
+Input field with validation not OK |

-Red button: "Unsafe" button - changes will be submitted to the data in the Service- or Identity registry
+Red button: will most often delete data in the Service- or Identity registry |

-4. MRN - Maritime Resource Name
+3. MRN - Maritime Resource Name

-Every entity in the Maritime Connectivity Platform requires an MRN.
 For entities in the Identity Registry (e.g. Vessels) the MRN is autogenerated following the mask:

 Example for a vessel from DMA: